-Most of us do!
+Everybody does!
 Especially people that like me do not enjoy going too often to the grocery store, so when I go, I buy for at least two weeks' worth of meals, and occasionally, even a more.

 All the freezer items that we buy are packed in bulky boxes that take at least 20% of extra space in the refrigerator, so the only thing you need to do is to get rid of that big bulky box, right?

 Well . . . yes, but don't forget to also do this, or you'll regret getting rid of that box!

 I'm also going to give you some very useful extra advice!

 The first time I did this (many years ago, I was too young and inexperienced ☺), I thought I had invented the wheel!
 I got rid of all the boxes, placed all the items in regular grocery bags, got all the extra space I needed, and "solved" the problem . . .
 NOT!